 Where to Measure For Tile

 Your walls might have recessed areas to hold bathroom necessities, such as shampoo or soap.
 Keep in mind that you will need extra tile for these areas.
-A good rule of thumb is to add another 10% to your total number of tile.
+A good rule of thumb is to add another 10% to your total number before you use a shower tile calculator.

 What About the Bullnose?